 Adding new research sites

-For guidance on adding new research sites to a project after approvals have been given please see the Resources [internal link].
+For guidance on adding new research sites to a project after approvals have been given please refer to the information in Resources.